laripeanuts/radix-fullstack-challenge/README.md

 - **Backend:**
   - You can try the api by accessing the `client.http` file in the `backend` root folder, and clicking on the `Send Request` button, but you need to have the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed in your VSCode.

+## Expanding the project

+- [ ] Add tests to the frontend
+- [ ] Add pagination to both frontend and backend
+- [ ] Storage the CSV files in a cloud service
+- [ ] Make a better history of each equipment
+- [ ] Publish the application in a cloud service